erashish41/react-vite-practice/01_react_vite/src/source.md

     the client sides.
 - Its primary use case is to generate unique IDs for HTML form elements and ensure that the IDs are always unique in the context of the React application.

+26.ContextAPI
+- PropDrilling.jsx
+- The React Context API was released in 2018 to avoid prop drilling by simplifying state management and making sharing data across the component tree more efficient and error-free.
+- React Context is a way to manage state globally.
+- It can be used together with the useState Hook to share state between deeply nested components more easily than with useState alone.
+- To create context, you must Import createContext and initialize it: const UserContext = createContext()
+- In order to use the Context in a child component, we need to access it using the useContext Hook. import { useState, createContext, useContext } from "react";